STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Framework

 \subsection{Background: Causal Models}

-Causality provides a formal way to reason about cause-and-effect relationships by specifying how active changes to one variable (\textit{interventions}) change the likelihood of another.
-One widely used type of causal models, adopted in this work, are Structural Causal Models (SCMs, \citet{pearl1995causal}).
-Following the definition by \citet{pearl2000models}: \begin{definition} An SCM $M$ is $(U, V, F, P_M)$, where \begin{enumerate}[label=\roman*., noitemsep] \item $U$ is a set of exogenous variables determined by factors outside of $M$. $P_M$ is a probability function over the domain of $U$. \item $V=\{V_1, ..., V_n\}$ is a set of endogenous variables determined by variables in $U \cup V$. \item $F=\{f_1, ..., f_n\}$ is a set of functions on the domains of $U_i \cup \textit{pa}_i$ to $V_i$, where $\textit{pa}_i \subseteq V \setminus V_i$, and $U_i \subseteq U$ and the entire set $F$ forms a mapping from $U$ to $V$. \end{enumerate} \end{definition}
+As causal models are not ubiquitous in NLP, we provide a short introduction.
+Causality offers a formal framework for analyzing cause-and-effect relationships, i.e., the impact of active changes to one variable (\textit{interventions}) on the likelihood of another.
+This work adopts Structural Causal Models (SCMs, \citet{pearl2000models}), a widely used class of causal models.
+For brevity, we provide a high-level overview of SCMs and their associated concepts.
+Appendix \ref{ss:causality_background} provides the formal definitions.

-This means each endogenous (i.e., modeled) variable is given by a structural equation $v_i = f_i(\textit{pa}_i, u_i)$ where $\textit{pa}_i$ is the set of \textit{parent} variables from $V$ and arbitrary exogenous variables $u_i \subseteq U$.
-Exogenous variables are also called \textit{background} variables that add randomness to the otherwise deterministic structural equations.

-\paragraph{Causal Graphs} Causal graphs are an intuitive representation of SCMs where the nodes are given by $U \cup V$, and a directed edge indicates that the antecedent is input to the structural equation of the consequent (\textit{child}).
-We read an edge from $X$ to $Y$ as \textit{X (may) cause Y}. \paragraph{Interventions and Counterfactuals} We notate interventions using the $do$-operator.
-For an intervention $do(X=x)$, we alter the SCM $M$ by replacing all occurrences of variable $X$ by $x$ in $F$.
-We denote the altered model as $M_{X=x}$. \textit{Counterfactuals} pose what-if questions on the SCM.
-For a query "What value had $Y$ if $X=x$ under the circumstances $u$?" we imagine the causal effect of $X$ on $Y$ for a concrete instance counter to the observed facts.
-The counterfactual distribution is
+Following \citet{pearl2000models}, an SCM $\mathcal{M}$ is a tuple $(U, V, F, P_\mathcal{M})$ where $U$ are the background variables distributed by $P_\mathcal{M}$, $V$ are the modeled variables, and $F$ is the set of structural equations.
+Each modeled variable is given by a structural equation $v_i = f_i(\textit{pa}_i, u_i)$ where $\textit{pa}_i$ is the set of \textit{parent} variables from $V$ and $U$.
+The background factors $U$ add randomness to the otherwise deterministic structural equations.
+We represent SCMs by a causal graph.
+An edge from $v_1$ to $v_2$ indicates that $v_1$ is input to the structural equation of $v_2$ (the \textit{child}).
+For an intervention $do(X=x)$, we alter the SCM $\mathcal{M}$ by replacing $X$ by $x$ in $F$ resulting in $\mathcal{M}_{X=x}$. \textit{Counterfactuals} pose what-if questions on the SCM.
+For a query, "What value had $Y$ if $X=x$ under the circumstances $u$?" we imagine the effect of $X=x$ on $Y$ for a concrete instance counter to the observed facts.
+The \textit{average causal effect} (ACE) of an intervention on a binary variable $X$ is the difference of expected values for $Y$ with $\textit{ACE}(X, Y) = \mathbb{E}[Y_{x=1}] - \mathbb{E}[Y_{x=0}]$ for $Y_x(u)$ the potential response of $Y$ under $\mathcal{M}_{X=x}$.
+We use ACE and counterfactuals during analysis (Sec.~\ref{sec:analysis}).